APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 Block also did not find it necessary to get directly involved but found it acceptable to leave the task to others within the administration.

-In both the statement made by Block and the university spokesperson, vague words promoting "harmony" within the UCLA community were chosen in response.
+In both the statements made by Block and the university spokesperson, vague words promoting "harmony" within the UCLA community were chosen in response.

 ### Hillel